 How to Make Stuffed Pepper Soup

 I bet you’re wondering, “how to make stuffed pepper soup?
 It looks so delicious that it couldn’t be easy to make!”
 It’s so simple, promise.

 I like to get the quinoa cooking first in a separate pot.
-While the quinoa is cooking, I saute the onions, garlic, seasonings, and tomatoes in a soup pot until all the flavors have melded together.
-Then I add the bell peppers (so they don’t get mushy) and the vegetable broth.
-Bring it to a low simmer and let it cook just until the peppers are tender, then you add in the frozen spinach and the cooked quinoa.
-That’s it, dinner is served!
+While the quinoa is cooking, I saute the onions, and garlic until translucent.
+Then add the dry seasonings, tomato paste, maple syrup, and tomatoes to the soup pot and let it cook for 10 minutes.
+Then add the diced bell peppers and the vegetable broth.
+Bring it to a low simmer, cover it, and let it cook just until the peppers are tender, about 10 minutes.
+Next, add in the frozen spinach and the cooked quinoa and let it cook for 5 more minutes.

 Rice and quinoa are both good options but I tend to lean towards quinoa because it’s a plant-based complete protein.
 I try to work in as much protein as possible into our meals.